 Scenic Bikeway routes are the best bike rides in Oregon and showcase beautiful scenery, state history and local communities.
-They run past state parks on paved paths and roads, cross mountain passes and high desert plains, and meander through lush farmlands and covered bridges spanning sparkling streams.
+They run past state parks on paved paths and roads, cross mountain passes and high deserts.
 The Oregon Scenic Bikeway program is the first of its kind in the country.
-Bikeways are official state-designated routes with printable maps and on-road signage.
+Bikeways are official state-designated routes with printable maps, gps and on-road signage.

 Find the right bikeway for you with our rating system: Mild, Moderate, Challenging and Extreme.

 Fun, casual rides appropriate for nearly everyone.
 The traffic is light and the terrain is mostly flat.

 Covered Bridges, 35-mile loop, map and cue sheet | Ride with gps

 Features covered bridges, lake views and colorful foliage in the fall.
 The ride passes through the historic Cottage Grove downtown and includes the 17-mile Rowe River Trail.
 It can be ridden as an out-and-back on the pathway or as a loop with one half on the the path and the other on scenic low-traffic roads.